jonathantree/MechaCar_Statistical_Analysis/README.md

 #### *Summary Statistics on each Lot*
 ![Summary_Stats](/Images/Lot_Summary.png)

-#### However, when we break it down by the Manufacturing lots, we can see that this the previous variance of the entire dataset was strongly skewed by the variance in Lot 3 (`variance = 170.29`) which is not within the design specifications.
+#### However, when we break it down by the Manufacturing lots, we can see that the previous variance of the entire dataset was strongly skewed by the variance in Lot 3 (`variance = 170.29`) which is not within the design specifications.
 The other two lots had much lower varainces of 0.98 and 7.47.
-The data from these lots drives down the varaince of the entire dataset to give the impression that the variance of all three lots is within the stadrd of <100.
+The data from these lots drives down the variance of the entire dataset to give the impression that the variance of all three lots is within the standard of <100.

 ### T-Tests on Suspension Coils:
-The goal of this analysis is to perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+The goal of this analysis is to perform one-sample t-tests to determine if all manufacturing lots combined and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 Hypotheses:
 H<sub>0</sub> : There is no statistical difference between the observed sample mean and its presumed population mean.